anulikitha-immadisetty/Machine_Learning_Lab/README.md

 Prerequisites

 Before starting the Machine Learning Lab should have a basic understanding of:
-Mathematics,Machine Learning Fundamentals,Data Handling,Data Splitting,Evaluation Metrics,Visualization,Machine Learning Libraries,
-Understanding Algorithms.
 Programming Skills:
 Strong proficiency in Python, is essential.
 Understanding of object-oriented programming principles can be beneficial.
+Mathematics,Machine Learning Fundamentals,Data Handling,Data Splitting,Evaluation Metrics,Visualization,Machine Learning Libraries,Understanding Algorithms.

 Topics Covered